 Someone tapped him on the shoulder.
 He turned around.

 "Hahaha!
 I knew it'd be you, Kirito-kun!
 You even wear black in the real world!
 You owe me five hundred yen, Silica!"

 "Oh, Liz!" said Kazuto, smiling.
-He had recognised her instantly from her voice, but without her customised pink hair from the game, she looked almost totally different.
-Her hair was brown and rather straight and her face, though still freckled in a homely, girl-next-door kind of way, was somewhat thinner than he remembered.
+He had recognised her instantly from her voice, but without her customised pink hair from the game, she almost looked like a totally different person.
+Her hair was brown and rather straight, and her face, though still freckled in a homely, girl-next-door kind of way, was somewhat thinner than he remembered.

 Of course, everyone seemed to have lost weight since SAO.